Fairblock/docs/docs/advanced/keyshare_module.md

 #### MsgCreateGeneralKeyShare

-When a valid key share is received:
+When a valid keyshare is received:

 | Type | Attribute Key | Attribute Value |
 |---|---|---|